ukdsvl/GUML_IEEETAI20/README.md

 ## Graph-based Unsupervised Metric Learning (GUML)
 ```
-Github repository for our paper: Graph-based Unsupervised Metric Learning
+Github repository containing a precursor for the paper cited below.
 ```

 The Repository contains: